rupali-codes/LinksHub/README.md

 > docker compose up
 > ```
 > 3. Now start adding your changes.
-> 4. No need to restart the container again and again after starting it once, because the changes you make will reflect into the container instantly.
+> **Note:** You don't need to restart the container again and again after starting it once, because the changes you make will reflect into the container instantly.

 7. Make your changes before staging them.